Tairovik/personal-site/content/pages/portfolio/project-8.md

   - content: >
       The landing & supporting pages for the upcoming analytics platform in the Middle East & North Africa Region.
-Focusing on giving its user easy access and use of the data they need to drive their businesses forward.
+Focusing on giving its user easy access and use of the data they need to drive their businesses forward - increasing their marketing performance through intelligent data solutions which the platform provides.

       Starting from the low fidelity mockups, and getting all the way to the